 In the US, HPV vaccination is recommended by the CDC for all 11 and 12 year-old girls and boys.
-Girls and boys between the ages of 9 and 26 who did not receive the vaccine or complete the series are also approved to get the vaccine by the FDA.
+Males and females between the ages of 9 and 45 who did not receive the vaccine or complete the series are also approved to get the vaccine by the FDA.
 Both boys and girls are vaccinated with Gardasil or Gardasil 9.
-Girls can be additionally vaccinated with Cervarix.

 The vaccine is most effective when administered at younger ages when immune response is higher, and prior to sexual debut.

 Despite these wide and gender-equal approvals, and recommendations by the leading medical associations, including the American Medical Association and American Academy of Pediatrics, HPV vaccination uptake in the US has been slow, but rates are improving.
 According to the CDC, in 2017, about 50% of adolescents were up to date on the HPV vaccine, and 66 percent had received the first dose of the series.
 On average, the percentage of adolescents who started the HPV vaccine series improved 5% each year from 2013-2017.

 Fig 1: HPV vaccination coverage in the US.